Leeds South East (UK Parliament constituency)

 The constituency was created for the 1918 general election, and abolished for the 1983 general election.

 Boundaries

 1918–1950: The County Borough of Leeds wards of East and East Hunslet, and part of North East ward.

-1950–1955: The County Borough of Leeds wards of Crossgates and Temple Newsam, East Hunslet, and Osmondthorpe.
+1950–1951: The County Borough of Leeds wards of Crossgates and Temple Newsam, East Hunslet, and Osmondthorpe.

+1951–1955: The County Borough of Leeds wards of Cross Gates, East Hunslet, Halton, and Osmondthorpe.

 1955–1974: The County Borough of Leeds wards of Blenheim, City, East Hunslet, Richmond Hill, and Westfield.

 1974–1983: The County Borough of Leeds wards of Burley, Burmantofts, City, Richmond Hill, and Woodhouse.

 Leeds city centre was in the constituency from 1955 until the seat disappeared in 1983 since when it has been in Leeds Central.